Who do you think is the most attractive female anchor on CNN?

 If they're small, something else must be small.

-I guarantee you there's no problem, I guarantee.
+I guarantee you there's no problem.

-I guarantee there's no like people thought there might be a problem.
+I guarantee there's no, like, people thought there might be a problem.

 So Trump's saying, don't worry, don't worry.

-I guarantee you there's no problem, I guarantee.
+I guarantee you there's no problem.

-And everybody, oh, ho, Mabel, smelling salts, please.
+And everybody, oh, Mabel, smelling salts, please.

-I have a very strong claim.
+I have a very strong point.

 But I've never seen a successful person who wasn't flexible, who didn't have a certain degree of flexibility.